 If you work for a bank, a law firm, or an accounting company and the business casual attire is allowed, this is the look for you.

-It is on the more formal end of the business casual attire spectrum, and should include the following:
+It is on the more formal end of the business casual dress code spectrum and should include the following:

-A blazer is an essential component in your business casual wardrobe.
-Stick with dark colors and avoid gold buttons, made from good-quality materials.
+A blazer is an essential component of your business casual wardrobe.
+Stick with dark colors and avoid gold buttons made from good-quality materials.

 Navy is probably your best bet, as it is the most classic blazer color of all.
 Go single-breasted rather than double, as this can look too powerful.

 A sports coat is another good choice for a professional environment.
 Stay away from brash colors and opt for something less loud and with a more subdued pattern.

 Go for a long-sleeved white dress shirt in cotton.
 Pastel tones, or light blue, are a good choice here, too.
 An Oxford, for example, is perfectly acceptable.
 Choose colors that best align with your work environment.

 A plain white oxford is ideal for business casual wear.
 Add a serious tie, throw over a blazer, and you’re ready for that unexpected meeting with the boss.
 To tone things down, leave the top button undone or go for a knit tie.

 To create a cleaner and more elegant look, tuck in your shirt.
 If the shirt won’t stay tucked, it’s a good habit to wear “shirt stays”.
 They might be a little uncomfortable, but they provide an excellent solution for your looks.

 #2: Slim-fit blue-striped white shirt by Calvin Klein.